synheart-ai/synheart-emotion-dart/README.md

 - **No Data Retention**: Raw biometric data is not retained after processing
 - **No Network Calls**: No data is sent to external servers
 - **Privacy-First Design**: No built-in storage - you control what gets persisted
-- **Real Trained Models**: Uses WESAD-trained models with 78% accuracy
+- **Real Trained Models**: Uses WESAD-trained ExtraTrees models with ~78% accuracy
+- **14-Feature Extraction**: Comprehensive HRV analysis including time-domain, frequency-domain, and non-linear metrics

 ## 📱 Example App